hl7au/au-fhir-core/input/pagecontent/medicine-information.md

         - item form and strength = `Medication.code.text`
         - when medication form, item strength or ingredient strength are not implicit in `Medication.code.text`, they may be separately represented in:
           - form = `Medication.form.text`
-          - item strength (as a whole) = `Medication.extension` [Medication Strength extension](https://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-medication-strength.html)
+          - item strength (as a whole) = `Medication.extension` [Medication Strength extension](https://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-medication-strength.html), representing the strength of the medication as a whole
-          - ingredient strength = `Medication.ingredient.strength` [ExtensionMedication_Ingredient_Strength](http://hl7.org/fhir/uv/xver-r5.r4/0.1.0/StructureDefinition-ext-R5-Medication.ing.strength.html), with the ingredient identified in `Medication.ingredient.itemCodeableConcept.text`, and the strength represented in the extension's `valueCodeableConcept.text`
+          - ingredient strength = `Medication.ingredient.strength` [ExtensionMedication_Ingredient_Strength](http://hl7.org/fhir/uv/xver-r5.r4/0.1.0/StructureDefinition-ext-R5-Medication.ing.strength.html), representing the strength of an individual ingredient, with the ingredient identified in `Medication.ingredient.itemCodeableConcept.text` and the strength represented in the extension's `valueCodeableConcept.text`.
+Where both medication strength (as a whole) and ingredient strength are available, they may both be represented.

     Example: Medication with text only brand name, generic name, item form and strength.